Talk to Me (Stevie Nicks song): Reception

 Cash Box called it "a mid-tempo rocker which makes good uses of Nicks’ throaty lead and harmony vocals."
 Billboard said that it "packs a real wallop."

 Music video

 The promotional music video shows Nicks performing the song direct to camera in a variety of different sets in what looks like a grand house.
 One of the sets is a long white room that looks like an art gallery and has three steps in the middle which Nicks, her backing singers Sharon Celani and Lori Perry, and two male dancers, perform choreographed dance steps together.
 Nicks' brother, Christopher, features in the video playing the saxophone.

 Live performances

 "Talk to Me" made its live debut on the Rock a Little world tour in 1986.
 It was also included on the Canadian leg of The Other Side of the Mirror tour set in 1989.
 Nicks also performed on the 1991 "Whole Lotta Trouble Tour" to promote her greatest hits album Timespace: The Best of Stevie Nicks.

+The last time it was played live was on the Street Angel Tour in 1994.